pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Dummy solver

 To test only one solver, a dummy solver must be used.
-Such a dummy solver is implemented by a test class in the file _`dummy_solver.py`_, which has to be on the same folder level as _`run_simulation.py`_.
+Such a dummy solver is implemented by a test class in the file _`dummy_solver.py`_.
+Its path starts in the folder from where the simulation is performed, e.g. the same folder level as _`run_simulation.py`_.
 Upon run-time an instance of this class is made.
 The test class requires methods of the form `calculate_<variable>(x,y,z,n)`, with `<variable>` being a variable required by the tested solver, e.g. `displacement`, `pressure` or `traction`.
 How these variables are defined inside these methods, is up to the user.
 However, the methods need to return the right format: a 3-element list or numpy array for vector variables and a 1-element list or numpy array for scalar variables.
 Some examples are given in the example [test_single_solver](../../examples/test_single_solver/test_single_solver.md).
 The test class name is provided in the JSON settings as a string.
 If no test class is provided or the value `None` is used, zero input will be used.